ChaseAlll/P2/README.md

   ![new_split](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/new_split.png)

  ## Setting up Your Speedrun
- * Rightclick on LiveSplit
+ * Right click on LiveSplit
  * Click Edit Splits...
    * _A window should pop up that looks like this_

    ![edit_split](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/edit_split.png)
-  * Select or Type the name of the game you're speedruning
+  * Select or Type the name of the game you're speedrunning
   * Select the category you're running in
   * Type the name of your first segment
-    * _if you want to add more segments/splits click Insert Bellow to add them_
+    * _if you want to add more segments/splits click Insert Below to add them_

   ![edit_split11](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/edit_split11.png)